subbuworkspace/Basic-SQL-Query/README.md

 Prerequisites

-Install a database system such as MySQL, PostgreSQL, SQLite, or Microsoft SQL Server.
+Install a database system such as MySQL, PostgreSQL,  Microsoft SQL Server.

 Use an SQL client like MySQL Workbench, DBeaver, or pgAdmin.